carolineburns3/finalproject/README.md

 ![alt text](Images/PerPupilIns8thGradeMath.png)

+There is a positive relationship between per pupil instruction expenditure and 8th grade math scores.
+This indicates that the more money spent on instruction, the higher test scores tend to be, however, this is not a causal relationship.

 ![alt text](Images/PerPupilIns4thGradeReadingWh.png)

 ![alt text](Images/PerPupil4thGradeReadingBl.png)

 There is a positive relationship between both white and Black students 4th grade reading scores and per pupil instruction expenditure.
+Black student's scores and instruction expenditure are not as strongly correlated as for students overall and white students.

 ![alt text](Images/PerPupil4thGradeReadWh.png)